Other UW Resources and Programs

 - Friday Harbor Labs -K-12 educational outreach programs and resources at Friday Harbor Labs.

-- Earth Climate and Weather-Earth climate and weather information, and educational resources from the Department of Atmoshpheric Sciences.
+- Earth Climate and Weather-Earth climate and weather information, and educational resources from the UW Department of Atmospheric Sciences.
 Also learn about Mars and the Mars Pathfinder.

 - Neurobiology & Behavior Community Outreach-Free resources for students and teachers with a focus on grades K-12.
 Use their website to request N & B community outreach members to serve as guest speakers or run interactive brain-focused activities on-site.